microsoft/industry/retail/solutions/ir/README.md

 > Note: At the time of writing this document, IR doesn't ship with Bicep support.
 This may become available at a point in time in future.

-> Note: IR, just like any other Azure-based resource, supports ARM however, at the time of writing of this documentation, the `Export template` experience from Azure Portal is not supported.
+IR, just like any other Azure-based resource, supports ARM however, at the time of writing of this documentation, the `Export template` experience from Azure Portal is not supported.

 ***Model Management and MLOps***